pfuntner/toys/README.md

 ```

 ## Migrating
 I'm not going to try to convince you that you should migrate your own Github repos to Codeberg too but it's a choice and it's where I landed.
 I will tell you that it's been easy to migrate my repos.
 Yes, things are different and I have a little more learning to do but I'm confident enough to migrate this major repo of mine.
+It took me a little to figure out how to do a webpage but it wasn't too difficult.

+I have not found a replacement for [Gist](https://gist.github.com/) yet - maybe I just haven't looked hard enough or in the right place.